wbreza/baseline-security-seed/SECURITY.md

 ## Prerequisites

-The following components are required to be pre-installed
+The following components are required to be pre-installed when developing locally.

 1. [Python version >= 3.10.0](https://www.python.org/downloads/)